ANRGUSC/DAISIM/README.md

 - `input_generator.py` is a CLI to generate test configs for a factorial experiment.

 ### Setup
-- Install `cvxpy, pickle, numpy, scipy, matplotlib`
+- Install `cvxpy, pickle, numpy, scipy, matplotlib, tikzplotlib`

 ### Market Simulations
 - A single market simulation takes in some inputs,